 What is supervised learning?

-Supervised learning is an approach to creating artificial intelligence (AI), where a computer algorithm is trained on input data that has been labeled for a particular output.
+Supervised learning is an approach to creating artificial intelligence (AI) where a computer algorithm is trained on input data that has been labeled for a particular output.
 The model is trained until it can detect the underlying patterns and relationships between the input data and the output labels, enabling it to yield accurate labeling results when presented with never-before-seen data.

-In contrast to supervised learning is unsupervised learning.
+In contrast to supervised learning is unsupervised machine learning.
 In this approach, the algorithm is presented with unlabeled data and is designed to detect patterns or similarities on its own, a process described in more detail below.

 How does supervised learning work?

 - High accuracy, paradoxically, is not necessarily a good indication; it could also mean the model is suffering from overfitting -- i.e., it is overtuned to its particular training data set.
 Such a data set might perform well in test scenarios but fail miserably when presented with real-world challenges.
-To avoid overfitting, it is important that the test data is different from the training data to ensure the model is not drawing answers from its previous experience, but instead that the model's inference is generalized.
+To avoid overfitting, it is important that the test data is different from the training data to ensure the model is not drawing answers from its previous experience, but instead, the model's inference is generalized.

 - The algorithm, on the other hand, determines how that data can be put in use.
 For instance, deep learning algorithms can be trained to extract billions of parameters from their data and reach unprecedented levels of accuracy, as demonstrated by OpenAI's GPT-3.